Public transport in Dublin

-The Dublin bikes:
+The Dublin Bus

 The procedure is shown at the terminals and you just have to follow the instructions.

-Log in at the terminal with your leap card or another, enter your pin and select a bike on screen, then you have 60 seconds for pressing the unlocking button on the stand of the bike.
+Log in at the terminal with your leap card or another, enter your pin and select a bike on the screen, then you have 60 seconds for pressing the unlocking button on the stand of the bike.
 Remove the bike within 5 seconds.

-When you finish your journey, you can bring your bike back to every available stand.
+When you finish your journey, you can bring your bike back to any available stand.
 While you take the bike to the stand an audio signal of 2 beeps and a green light shows you if it’s locked correctly.

 Book Accommodation in Dublin Just a Short Commute From City Center Here